outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - this is like using a pair of connected lines at different angles to connect two points (multiplying alternate multiplier pairs to create a product), where summing the line lengths produces an equivalence
         - https://www.popularmechanics.com/science/math/a30152083/solve-quadratic-equations/

+  - structures of 'adjacence' connecting structures of 'stability' as a source of 'certainty' structures that are alternatives to 'default certainty' structures like 'equilibriums'
+    - remove 'connection structures' between 'adjacent states' with 'invalidating structures' to 'remove a variable' ('maintain a particular state')
+    - possible error structures
+      - is energy absorbed/emitted during laser/microwave application, like during traversal of particle sequence
+    - alternative structures
+      - structures of 'connection' like 'entanglement' are another source of 'stability' & 'certainty' structures
+    - questions
+      - how would various structures of 'certainty' like 'stability' interact, and how would they interact with structures of 'uncertainty' like 'randomness'?
+        - how would two contradicting structures of certainty (like two structures of certainty created from the same or different stability sources) interact - could they coexist in the same interaction space, or would they neutralize each other in some way, or would one structure at motion exert a destructive force on the other, removing its stability or dispersing its components?

   - example of interface query to apply interfaces to solve a problem:
     - sub-problem: create inputs of following sub-problem solutions
       - create input structures of solutions of following sub-problems in the interface query sub-problem sequence
         - create input-output index of structures (like 'sheaves')
         - find 'connection structure' (like a line) to connect 'structures of a type'
+          - find line connecting definitive p-adic structures like p-adic rings
     - sub-problem: find adjacent structures to apply as components/inputs of the 'connect' sequence to be applied later
       - find format that both problem & solution can be standardized to ('sheaves')
       - identify alternate formats of problem/solution using alternate definition routes, since current formats arent connectible using known or alternate adjacent methods